 Acacium Group (“The Group”) is the UK’s largest healthcare solutions partner offering staffing, managed services, and innovative delivery models at scale to health and social care systems and the global life sciences industry.
 We are focussed on using our experience and capabilities to improve people’s lives through expert healthcare, social care, and life sciences.

 This tax strategy document sets out Acacium Group’s approach to managing the Group’s tax affairs and the associated risks.
 It is underpinned by an overall adherence to corporate and social responsibility in the countries in which we operate, while serving the interests of our employees, stakeholders, clients and candidates.

 This tax strategy is approved by the Board and is subject to annual review.
 Publication complies with the requirements of Finance Act 2016 Schedule 19, paragraph 16 (2).

 Acacium Group Tax Strategy

-Tax risk management and governance arrangements in the United Kingdom
+Tax risk management and governance arrangements

 The Board’s Audit Committee also includes taxation within its remit to monitor the effectiveness of internal financial controls, the external audit process and internal & external financial risks.

-Approved by the Board of Acacium Group Ltd on 21 December 2020 for Financial Year 2021
+Approved by the Board of Acacium Group Ltd on 19th DECEMBER 2022 for Financial Year 2023.